 What is Muscle Invasive Bladder Cancer?

-When tumors grow into or through the muscle wall of the bladder, it is known “muscle invasive bladder cancer,” or MIBC.
-Bladder cancer is most often found in the tissue (called urothelial or transitional cells) that line the inside of the bladder and approximately 25-30% of bladder tumors grow into or through the muscle wall of the bladder.
+When tumors grow into or through the muscle wall of the bladder, it is known as “muscle invasive bladder cancer,” or MIBC.
+Bladder cancer is most often found in the tissue (called urothelial or transitional cells) that line the inside of the bladder and approximately 25-30% of bladder tumors grow into or through the muscle wall of the bladder which makes it muscle invasive bladder cancer.
 When bladder tumors spread into the bladder muscle, they are more likely to spread further and be more life threatening.
-You can learn more from this webinar with urologist Dr. Tracey Krupski of the University of Virginia Health System.

 How is muscle invasive bladder cancer treated?